tsjohns9/axway-open-docs/content/en/docs/central/mesh_management/discover-apis-and-services.md

    sunsetapp100swagger  a few seconds ago  Sunset App  K8SCluster  k8s-mesh
    ```

 If you see an APISpec named `sunsetapp100swagger` scoped to your K8SCluster, then you have successfully configured the ADA to search your Kubernetes cluster for pods exposing documentation.
-The `sunset` app documentation will now be visible in Amplify Central.
+The `sunset` app documentation is now be visible in Amplify Central.

 ### Defining a pod annotation